 Daughter Rebecca Pilgert (1844-1905) was born in Sept.
 1844.

-She married widower William H. Jacobs (1834-1898).
-He had been married previously to (?)
-Heisinger ( ? -1870?), daughter of Peter Hensinger.
-Thus he brought these offspring to the second marriage -- Henry Jacobs, John Jacobs, James Jacobs, Frank Jacobs and Oswin Jacobs.
+He had been married previously to Susanna Heisinger (1830?-1870?), daughter of Peter Hensinger.
+Thus he brought these offspring to the second marriage -- Henry Jacobs, John Jacobs, James Jacobs, Oswin Jacobs and Franklin "Frank" Jacobs.

-Rebecca and William produced these additional children of their own -- Mrs. George Smith, Mrs. William Reinert, Clara Jacobs and Victoria Jacobs.
+Rebecca and William produced these additional children of their own -- Mary Ann Smith, Josephine Sarah "Sallyann" Reinert, Clara Geist, Ida Heist and Victoria Savanna Reinert.

 Sadly, William suffered a stroke, lingered for seven weeks and died at the age of 65 in Oct.
 1898.
 Funeral services were held in the Jacobs home, with Rev. Dr. Horne officiating.
 Interment was at Lehigh Church.
 Obituaries were printed in the Allentown Leader and the Allentown Democrat, the latter of which referred to him as "a well known citizen of Lower Macungie."

 Rebecca lived for another seven years.
-She was swept away by the Grim Reaper of Death in 1905.
+Toward the end she went to live in the home of her married daughter Josephine Reinert.
+She was swept away by the Grim Reaper of Death in November 1905.
+Rev. I.B.
+Ritter preached the funeral sermon.
 She rests in Lehigh Zion Cemetery in Alburtis, Lehigh County.

 ~ Son James Pilgert ~